-Bowling is a throwing sport in which a ball is thrown towards pins in an effort to knock them down and earn points.
+Bowling is a throwing sport in which a ball is thrown down a lane towards pins in an effort to knock them down and earn points.

-The perfect game is scored at 300 points, meaning that the bowler was able to accomplish 12 consecutive strikes in the game.
+The perfect game in 10-pin Bowling is 300 points.
+To earn that score a bowler needs to throw 12 consecutive strikes in a game.

 - During the 1988 Summer Olympics, bowling was featured as a demonstration sport in Seoul, Korea